JuliusStoll/Website-v2/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I use data and economic theory to explore human behavior.
-Previously, I have served as consultant and analyst in the private sector.
+Thanks for stopping by.
+My name is Julius and I use data and economic theory to explore human behavior.
+In my current PhD at Hertie School, I study why people are honest, why real estate agents are so expensive and if alcohol causes violent crime.

+Evidently, I prefer ideas over disciplines.
+If you have or want to discuss any of those, reach out to me.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.